YDK-Solutions/ydk/sdk/python/core/docsgen/guides/path.rst

     from ydk.path import Codec
     from ydk.types import EncodingFormat

-    # Create a NetconfSession instance to connect to the device
+    # Create a NetconfSession instance to connect to the device which supports the YANG 1.1 action-config model
     session = NetconfSession('10.0.0.1', 'admin', 'admin')

     # Get the root schema node